 Raw cookie dough containing raw eggs and flour should not be baked and ingested past its expiration date or you can get food poisoning.

 You’ll know your cookie dough is bad if it begins to smell bad or acidic.
 Visually, you will know your cookie dough is bad if you notice the presence of mold.

 Generally speaking, you cannot use cookie dough left out overnight.
-Harmful bacterias may grow out of raw eggs and any dairy products incorporated in the dough.
+Harmful bacteria may grow out of raw eggs and any dairy products incorporated into the dough.
 It’s okay if it’s a couple of hours, but overnight cookie dough is likely to make you sick.